Blueoctopusinc/Lazy-labeler/readme.md

 3. Once you're in a labeling task, the application will present data samples one by one.
 For each sample, use the hotkeys (keyboard shortcuts) to select the appropriate label(s) based on the displayed classes:

    - Press the corresponding hotkey (e.g., 1, 2, 3) to select the class label.
-The for each class key is noted on the button.
+The key for each class key is noted on the button.
    - Press the spacebar to go to the next sample.
    - Click the save button to save any labels created.